 If you can’t afford an accountant, there are free tax clinics that can help you prepare your return.
-In the average year, these tax clinics would be available at public libraries and community centres during the spring.
-But, because of COVID-19, these clinics have moved online and are staying open past the June 1st deadline to support Canadians.
+These tax clinics are available at public libraries and community centres during the spring.
 So, you can file without breaking your budget.

 If you’re at a loss of what to do, don’t be afraid to ask for help.
 You can do this!

 Before you start filing, you’re going to need to have all of your documents in order.
 You will want to have all of your Tax Slips (T-Slips).
 Your employer should have sent you a T4 by the end of February this year.
 If you’ve lost or misplaced yours, contact your employer to send you another one.
 They should have a digital copy.